sobo94/sobo94.github.io/README.md

 - Time format in flourish: Using YYYY-MM-DD format helps with sorting based on time.
 Millisecond precision time is a layer on insanity I don't want to know about.
 - Your home location, roads and city around you sets your travel radius.
 - Labels over time: Conestoga Changed it's campus labels atleast 3 times as more campuses were built.
-- Home location is both super useful and super confusing to deal with.
-I removed it from my
 - Given a span of 30 years, I had to make a design choices as to how many chapters to include, two major consideration were people, new location and phases of life.
 - Removing Rows: Use Postal Code to remove rows you don't want.
 I wrote many variations of scripts to perform basic CRUD operation. it gets complicated really fast.